Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 Controlling CUI: DFARS to CMMC

 When the DoD first released version 1.0 of the CMMC and announced that the new Cybersecurity Maturity Model Certification (CMMC) framework would replace the DFARS standard in their effort to assess the cybersecurity posture of the defense industrial base, many organizations were left scrambling to learn how applicable their previous work on NIST SP 800 171 was to the new requirements.
-Thankfully, the CMMC Accreditation Body (AB) has made it clear that aligning with the DFARS standard is paramount to the Cybersecurity Maturity Model Certification from small businesses or prime DoD contractors.
+Thankfully, the CMMC Accreditation Body (AB) has clarified that aligning with the DFARS standard is paramount to the Cybersecurity Maturity Model Certification from small businesses or prime DoD contractors.

 CMMC vs NIST 800 171

 The Cybersecurity Maturity Model Certification is slotted to be added to prime DoD contracts in 2020 as a unified standard for “go/no go” decisions at the time of award.
 It will require organizations in the DoD supply chain to evaluate their maturity level tier and undergo a CMMC audit by an official CMMC auditor.
 This program as outlined by the Office of the Under Secretary of Defense for Acquisition and Sustainment (OUSDA&S) will serve as verification ensuring that the defense supplier has adequate cybersecurity practices across basic cyber hygiene, processes, procedures, and policies in place.
 The Cybersecurity Maturity Model Certification naturally builds on NIST SP 800-171 cybersecurity standards by adding the certification piece.
-Different levels of the CMMC security requirements or CMMC levels 1-5, include more advanced practices to reduce cybersecurity risk as more CUI is present, or further up the DoD supply chain up to the prime contractors, denoting a higher certification level requirement.
+Different levels of the CMMC security requirements, or CMMC levels 1-5, include more advanced practices to reduce cybersecurity risk as more CUI is present or further up the DoD supply chain up to the prime contractors, denoting a higher certification level requirement.

 The Future of CUI: CMMC/DFARS